CHARLES H.F. DAVIS III, Ph.D.

 My other research and writing has focused on the racialized and gendered experiences of college students, particularly among African American men.
 Most recently my work as a Visiting Research Fellow at the Mary Lou Fulton Teachers College at Arizona State University has continued this work, focusing on understanding the ways in which Black men develop pro-feminist and anti-homophobic masculinities in college.
 In addition, as an inaugural research associate with the the Center, I contributed to research on the administration of the Grad Prep Academy and Institutional Change for Black Male Success Project.
 While at the University of Arizona I also served as a research specialist for the 'Getting Connected' project funded by the Bill & Melinda Gates Foundation, which examined the role of social media technology in community college student success, under the direction of principle investigators Regina Deil-Amen and Cecilia Rios-Aguilar.

 Outside of the academy, I am engaged in service work through various social and professional organizations, programs, and initiatives, particularly those related to education and social change.
 In addition, I facilitate educational workshops, informative presentations, and inspirational speeches at various colleges & universities, K-12 schools, and non-profit organizations around the country.
 I recently collaborated with TVOne/RadioOne/InteractiveOne to host and executive produce "Saving Tomorrow, Today," an 22-minute documentary on the challenges facing Black youth in schools and the innovative solutions to support and sustain their social and academic success.
-Some of my written work has been featured on Ebony.com, HBCU Digest, Black Enterprise, Vibe.com, and Clutch Magazine while also serving as an on-air contributor to segments on Huffington Post Live, 900AM WURD Philadelphia, and local news affiliates in various cities.
+Some of my written work has been featured on Los Angeles Times, Ebony.com, HBCU Digest, Black Enterprise, and Vibe.com while also serving as an on-air contributor to segments on NBC BLK, NewsOne Now, Huffington Post Live, 900AM WURD Philadelphia, and local news affiliates in various cities.

 If you are interested any of my work or speaking at your institution, drop me a line using the contact form or e-mail me directly at charles[at]hfdavis[dot]com.
 More detailed information regarding my work can also be found on my CV.